Top Attractions in Seattle: Exploring Like a Local

 West Seattle is one of our top 'local' attractions near the city as it is away from the hustle and bustle but also has a unique charm and character to it.
 Make sure to check out the popular California Ave.
 This avenue has many cute shops and restaurants along with a ton of history and character.
 Easy Street Records is located at the main crosswalk on the avenue and is the hot spot for emerging artists, local shows, as well as vinyl classic records and newly released albums.
 Seattle is known for its music and Easy Street Records is the best music store around the city in my opinion.
 The vibe is classic Seattle.

 Local tip: Go to Easy Street Records on a day when there is live music in the store.
 There is generally a large crowd and great music for the event along with quality coffee from their cafe.
-Check out their website for new releases and store info.

 6. Alki Beach